 Keeping your car properly maintained is so basic, but so important.
 Change the oil as recommended.
 Make sure tires are in good shape, especially when traveling considerable distances.
 Know when to recognize leaks or unusual noises.

 Have an emergency kit in your car in case you do break down on the road.
-It’s recommended having a cell phone, which most of us have these days.
+It’s recommended having a cell phone, which nearly all of us have these days.
 Be prepared to ask for help if you’re in an area where cell phone service is poor or nonexistent.

 You’ll want to have along a first-aid kit, jack and lug wrench, flashlight, road flares or reflecting triangles.
 Have basic tools handy, such as a screw driver and pliers, as well as jumper cables, snacks, and water.